openrndr/orx/orx-time-operators/README.md

 # orx-time-operators

-A collection of time-sensitive functions aimed at controlling raw data over-time.
+A collection of time-sensitive functions aimed at controlling raw data over-time, such as Envelope and LFO.

 ## Usage